dDevusS/CurrencyExchange/README.md

 CurrencyExchange is a REST API web application that implements CRUD interface over a database.
 It provides methods to create, read and update currencies and exchange rates in the DB.
 The application returns jsone response after getting request from a client.

-#### It is my realization of project from the special course for studying backend developing by Sergey Zhukov.
+#### It is my realization of project from the special course for studying backend develop by Sergey Zhukov.
 You can find out more information about the terms of reference for this project here: https://zhukovsd.github.io/java-backend-learning-course/Projects/CurrencyExchange/

 #### You can check in realization of this application there: http://45.95.203.87:8080/CurrencyExchange